RobotecAI/SimulationInterfacesDemo/README.md

 ## About

 This is an O3DE project to demonstrate the usage of [Simulation Interfaces](https://github.com/ros-simulation/simulation_interfaces), a common simulation standard developed by [Robotec AI](https://robotec.ai) and [Open Robotics](https://openrobotics.org) to enable interoperability between different robotic simulators.
-This project was used during the [ROSCon 2025](https://roscon.ros.org/2025/) talk **TODO: Add talk title and link**.
+This project was used during the [ROSCon 2025](https://roscon.ros.org/2025/) talk.

 Additionally, the project contains two standard O3DE robotic templates: `Ros2ProjectTemplate` and `Ros2RoboticManipulationTemplate`, which can be used for other experiments.